Fanisting/stable-roommate-field-exp/README.md

+# Usage

+Store the survey data in `class` folder, and the output can be seen at `outcomes` folder.

+Run `use.py` to get the matching results.

 # Stable Roommates Matching Algorithm

 This is an implementation of the stable roommates algorithm, inspired by none other than [https://en.wikipedia.org/wiki/Stable_roommates_problem](https://en.wikipedia.org/wiki/Stable_roommates_problem).